-Exports account for about half of U.S. manufacturing production, and America's trade agreement partners buy nearly half of all U.S.- manufactured exports.
-Trade agreements play a critical role in promoting U.S. global economic leadership, democracy and values.
-If done right, these agreements aggressively open markets, eliminate barriers and establish strong standards, from protecting intellectual property to fostering fair competition.
-Manufacturers are committed to full implementation of existing U.S. trade agreements.
-Elsewhere, it is critical that the United States implement and negotiate new, comprehensive trade agreements that combat unfair barriers around the world and ensure that the United States, and not countries like China, is writing the rules for the post-pandemic global economy and trading system.
+Trade agreements play a critical role in promoting U.S. global economic leadership.
+Exports account for about half of U.S. manufacturing production, and America's trade agreement partners buy nearly half of all U.S.-manufactured exports.
+If done right, these agreements aggressively open markets, eliminate barriers and establish strong standards that protect intellectual property and foster fair competition.
+Manufacturers are committed to full implementation and enforcement of existing U.S. trade agreements.
+Elsewhere, it is critical that the United States implement and negotiate new, cutting-edge comprehensive trade agreements that combat unfair barriers around the world and ensure that the United States, and not countries like China, writes the rules for the global economy and trading system.
 Without such agreements, manufacturers in the United States risk being left behind while China and other global competitors actively negotiate new agreements that exclude us.